 Mowing lawns and preventing nature from moving in alltogether

-We try not to have a volunteer looking after our children all day or very frequently.
-We like being with our children when we are at home and they go to the local day care when it is not summer holidays.
-Occasionally we ask a volunteer to act as a baby-sitter.
+We try not to have a volunteer looking after our children very frequently.
+We like being with our children when we are at home and they go to school and the local day care when it is not summer holidays.
+Very occasionally we ask a volunteer to act as a baby-sitter.

 Occasionally, you might find yourself helping an artist in residence with something, but mostly we take care of the artists ourselves.
 At times, Åsa might also need a hand with some art-related project.